Being Human in the World of a Corporate Army

 In the months following my departure from the Corporate World, I had time to reflect on some of my experiences.
 This may be nostalgic for many of you.

-As mentioned in my previous article on Self-Discovery!
-Re-Evaluating Your Goals and Ambitions, the corporate world has a tendency of stripping away your humanity and often we don’t realise this until it is too late.
+As mentioned in my previous article on making life changing decisions, the corporate world has a tendency of stripping away your humanity and often we don’t realise this until it is too late.
 This is based on the adult ego state that removes emotions and focuses on tasks to get the job done.

 Many of us often forget that there are many interactions between people in the world of work and not all of these are tasks orientated.